pub struct Spec<'a, S, R> { /* private fields */ }Expand description

 Asserts the given expectation.

-In case the expectation is not meet, it does fail according the current
+In case the expectation is not meet, the assertion fails according to

 This method is called from the implementations of the assertion traits